5 FACTS ABOUT BATH FOR SLEEP

 5. “Sleep training” isn't the solution

-Sleep can’t be taught — but readiness can.
+Sleep can’t be taught.
+Babies are already biologically wired to sleep.
+Sleep readiness, on the other hand, needs to be guided.
 Bath time is the first space where safety, rhythm, and regulation come together if you do it right.
 When the nervous system feels safe, sleep follows.
 That’s it.
 No hacks, no timers — just biology, designed right.
 What starts as intention, becomes habit and transforms into second nature.